danyalshhd/node-sql-typescript/readme.md

 # API Demo

-Postman collection attached with sample body
+Postman collection attached with sample body by the name Babbel.postman_collection.json on root folder

 # How to run